CSE’s priorities are decided by Cabinet, which is chaired by the Prime Minister.

 - assistance to federal partners

-The CSE Act requires that our activities do not target Canadians anywhere in the world, or any person in Canada, unless there are reasons to believe that there is an imminent danger of death or serious bodily harm.
+The CSE Act requires that our activities do not target Canadians anywhere in the world, or any person in Canada.
 The CSE Act also requires that we protect the privacy of Canadians and persons in Canada.

 We are governed by all other Canadian laws, including the Canadian Charter of Rights and Freedoms, the Privacy Act, the Criminal Code, the Security of Canada Information Disclosure Act, and the Avoiding Complicity in Mistreatment by Foreign Entities Act and its directives.